You’ve fallen for a phishing attack

 Phishing attacks like this one represent one of the biggest threats to the University, our employees and our students.
 It’s important to understand the telltale signs of a phishing attack.
 In this simulation, there are several things that should give it away.

-1. External warning - The sender is not from a uindy.edu address.
-Google identifies this with a yellow External warning notice.
+- Email address - The sender is not from a uindy.edu address.

-4. Domain name - The link is to a fraudulent domain.
-While it closely resembles the University’s official domain name, it is most definitely not uindy.edu or google.com.
-Additionally, phishing emails often hide the actual destination.
-Hover over the link to preview the link’s destination.
+- Domain name - The link is to a fraudulent domain.
+While it closely resembles the University’s official domain name, it is most definitely not uindy.edu.

 This illustration highlights just a few common ways you can detect a scam.
 But there are others, play this quick game to learn how to identify several types of phishing scams: https://phishingquiz.withgoogle.com/.